divideprojects/RestrictChannelRobot/README.md

  - `BOT_TOKEN` - Get it from [@BotFather](https://t.me/BotFather)
 -----------------

-* Some advanced configurarion may also require other variables, but with just bot token you are good to go!
+* Some advanced configuration may also require other variables, but with just bot token you are good to go!

 # Deploying